Quick References to Middletown Recycling Information

 Directions: Head north on Main Street until you reach the end (the light by O'Rourke's Diner & St. John's School).
 Stay in the middle lane.
 Go STRAIGHT through the light, onto North Main St. Do NOT go over the bridge.
 Go to the end of North Main Street and take a right at the stop sign.
 Go over the railroad tracks straight into the Recycling Center.
 Continue straight onto the scale, up to the trailer.
-The attendent in the scalehouse will assist you with your items.
+The attendant in the scalehouse will assist you with your items.

-A Middletown Drivers License or bill from a Middletown address must be presented to bring recyclables, brush, hazardous liquids (waste oil, antifreeze) and household electronics into the recycling center.
+A Middletown Drivers License or bill from a Middletown address must be presented to bring recyclables, brush, hazardous liquids (antifreeze) and household electronics into the recycling center.
 These can be shown at the Middletown Recycling Center.

 All trash haulers in Middletown also collect recyclables curbside.
-Items that are collected include: glass and metal food & beverage containers, plastic containers such as yogurt containers and water bottles, drink boxes, milk cartons, aluminum foil products, mixed paper, newspaper and corrugated cardboard.
-Check with your hauler as to whether all these materials can be mixed together in one separate recycling container or if the bottle & can products must remain separate from the paper.
-The City Sanitation District currently requires bottles, cans, plastic containers, drink boxes, milk cartons and aluminum products to be segregated from paper products.
-Most trash haulers do provide recycling bins.
+Items that are collected include: glass and metal food & beverage containers, plastic containers such as yogurt containers and water bottles, drink boxes, milk cartons, aluminum foil products, mixed paper, newspaper, paperboard boxes, and corrugated cardboard.
+All trash haulers will provide recycling carts along with garbage containers.

 Recycling is MANDATORY for everyone, businesses, schools, individuals, institutions.
 Violation of recycling laws can result in fines.